FidanEyyubova/FidanEyyubova/README.md

 <h1 align="center">Hi 👋, I'm Fidan</h1>
-<h3 align="center">I am Fidan, a front-end developer.
+<h3 align="center">A front-end developer.
 I create websites that are easy to use.
 My goal is to help users and make their experience better.
 I like learning new things and improving my skills.
 I follow the latest trends in web development.
 I use new ideas to make my work better.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">